node-prism/ngn/README.md

   * **`removeComponent`**

     Removes the component from the entity.
+Provide either the component function or the string name of the component (`.name` property).

     ```typescript
     entity.removeComponent(Position);
+    // is the same as:
+    entity.removeComponent("Position");
     ```

   * **`destroy`**